Mt. Rishiri 利尻山

 Rishiri is accessible by ferry.

 Take a ferry from Wakkanai ferry terminal bound for Oshidomari on Rishiri Island.
-There are only four ferries per day, so plan accordingly.
-The ride takes 90 minutes and costs about 2,000 yen each way.
+There are only four ferries per day depending on the time of year, so plan accordingly.
+The ride takes 100 minutes and costs about 2,550 yen each way (second class, unreserved seats).